 Partnership with the Pacific Mesothelioma Center

-The Pacific Mesothelioma Center is led by Dr. Cameron and is dedicated solely to the research and treatment of this type of cancer.
-The ultimate goal of the Center is to find a cure for mesothelioma or to develop effective treatments that allow it to be managed as a chronic condition.
+The Pacific Mesothelioma Center is led by Dr. Cameron and is dedicated solely to the research and treatment of this cancer.
+The Center’s goal is to cure mesothelioma or develop effective treatments that allow it to be managed as a chronic condition.

 Treatment for Mesothelioma Patients

-Mesothelioma patients are assessed by a multi-disciplinary team of experts including oncologists, surgeons, pathologists, and others.
-This team comes up with the best plan for each individual patient, which often includes surgery, radiation therapy, chemotherapy, and any other innovative treatments that may help.
+Mesothelioma patients are assessed by a multi-disciplinary team, including oncologists, surgeons, pathologists, and others.
+This team comes up with the best plan for each patient, including surgery, radiation therapy, chemotherapy, and other innovative treatments.

-Supportive care for mesothelioma patients include pain management, alternative and complementary medicine, nutritional counseling, planning for advanced and palliative care, psychological care, and physical appearance.
+Supportive care for mesothelioma patients includes pain management, alternative and complementary medicine, nutritional counseling, planning for advanced and palliative care, psychological care, and physical appearance.

 The Jonsson Comprehensive Cancer Center provides comprehensive care for both mesothelioma patients and other cancer patients.
-With a combination of research, education, prevention, and treatment, the Center is taking steps to advance our knowledge of mesothelioma and to reduce suffering while extending patients’ lives.Get Your FREE Mesothelioma Packet
+With a combination of research, education, prevention, and treatment, the Center is taking steps to advance our knowledge of mesothelioma and reduce suffering while extending patients’ lives.Get Your FREE Mesothelioma Packet